tigerbeetle/tigerbeetle/docs/DEEP_DIVE.md

 - Open `src/config.zig` in your editor and change `log_level` to `.debug`.

-- Rebuild TigerBeetle using the new debug log level by running `zig/zig build -Doptimize=ReleaseSafe && mv zig-out/bin/tigerbeetle .`
+- Rebuild TigerBeetle using the new debug log level by running `zig/zig build -Drelease && mv zig-out/bin/tigerbeetle .`

 - Start a single replica cluster:
 Format the data file: